awslabs/data-solutions-framework-on-aws/framework/API.md

 ```

 - *Type:* aws-cdk-lib.aws_iam.IRole
-- *Default:* A new role would be created with least privilege permissions to run the crawler
+- *Default:* When `autoCrawl` is enabled, a new role is created with least privilege permissions to run the crawler

-When passed, the crawler that would be created when `autoCrawl` is set to `True` would used this role.
+The IAM Role used by the Glue Crawler when `autoCrawl` is set to `True`.

-Additional permissions would be granted to this role such as S3 Bucket read only permissions and KMS encrypt/decrypt on the key used by the Glue Crawler logging to CloudWatch Logs.
+Additional permissions are granted to this role such as S3 Bucket read only permissions and KMS encrypt/decrypt on the key used by the Glue Crawler logging to CloudWatch Logs.

 ---